Munich Re putting down roots in India | DW | 13.08.2019

 We are keen to introduce global solutions to the Indian market, and help develop the market, support Indian customers to achieve better risk management and be aware of the exposures that can hamper their business.
 As Indian businesses are now more global in nature, they are exposed to global risks in terms of digital, cyber (personal and commercial), renewable energy, health and crop.
 With our experience in risk management and mitigation across the globe, we are well placed to support our customers in India.

-Hitesh Kotak is the chief executive officer of Munich Re's India brach.
+Hitesh Kotak is the chief executive officer of Munich Re's India branch.

 The interview was conducted by Thomas Kohlmann.